NOAA-GSL/VxIngest/docs/reviews/data.md

 ## Data Bundle storage

 Long term data bundle storage is currently being discussed in the data bundle meetings.
-(UC-02-01)
+(UC-02-01).
+The intnent is to use AWS storage classes to manage bundle lifecycle.

 ## Data expiration

 This data will have a very long TTL (Time To Live).
 It is currently being discussed how to specify the TTL long lived operational data.
+I expect that for Couchbase data the TTL will be specified in the process_Spec but this is still under discussion.